Revision Facelift Brisbane: When This May Be Considered

 Brisbane and South East Queensland patients arrive at revision consultation from different starting points.
 Some have findings that relate to recurrent ageing changes — often 8 to 15 years after a primary facelift that achieved its planned result.
 Others present with persistent findings from incomplete correction — for example, neck laxity or jowling that was not addressed by the original surgery, sometimes after a less extensive technique.
 A smaller group present with specific anatomical distortion caused by previous surgery, such as widened scars, hairline distortion, pixie ear, or a windswept appearance.
 Volume-related findings — over-resection, hollowing, or distortion from cumulative non-surgical treatments — are an increasingly common reason for revision consultation.
 Many findings that patients describe as “facelift failure” turn out to be neck-related.

 Identifying which of these scenarios applies in the individual case is part of the consultation discussion.
 The clinical question for revision is different from the clinical question for primary surgery, and the surgical plan reflects that.
-For the comprehensive breakdown of revision patient groups and the surgical approaches Dr Turner uses, see the Revision Facelift main procedure page.
+For comprehensive technical detail on Dr Turner’s revision approach, see the Revision Facelift main procedure page.

 Not every finding requires revision surgery.
 Some patients are better served by standalone scar revision, facial fat transfer, eyelid surgery or brow lift for upper-face findings, or an isolated neck lift when the issue is neck-related.
 Part of the consultation process is determining which option, if any, is appropriate.